ing-bank/lion/docs/components/input-amount/overview.md

 For formatting, we use [Intl NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) with some overrides.

-For parsing user input, we provide our own parser that takes into account a number of heuristics, locale.
+For parsing user input, we provide our own parser that takes into account locale, a number of heuristics and allows for pasting amount strings like 'EUR 100,00'.
 Valid characters are digits and separators.
 Formatting happens on-blur.

 If there are no valid characters in the input whatsoever, it will provide an error feedback.